- Blackboard Collaborate

 Get to know Canvas

-Get to know Canvas, the Blackboard Learn (Connect) replacement, by visiting http://lthub.ubc.ca/guides/canvas or the FAQ page.
+Get to know Canvas, the Blackboard Learn (Connect) replacement, by visiting the UBC Sauder Canvas Resources site.
+This site includes Quick Start guides, videos from recent Faculty led training sessions and more!

 New application for peer feedback.
 ComPAIR was conceived as a way of using the Adaptive Comparative Judgement (ACJ) method as part of student assignments.
 This method is based on the law of comparative judgement (L.L.
 Thurstone, 1927), which holds that people are far more reliable when comparing one thing with another than when making absolute judgements without any comparison.

 UBC’s current Learning Management System that allows faculty to supplement their course material with online components.
 You can access Connect by going to http://connect.ubc.ca.

 For more information see http://courses.library.ubc.ca/ or contact firstname.lastname@example.org (604-822-9391).

 CoursEval provides a secure mechanism for managing student evaluations of UBC courses, while maintaining the confidentiality of student responses as required by the Senate Policy on Student Evaluations of Teaching.

 For more information see http://www.sauder.ubc.ca/Resources/Faculty_Staff_Resources/Course_Evaluations or contact Office.Admin@sauder.ubc.ca.